atsid/permissive/documents/API.md

 ##Operations

-1. Get list of users
+1. Get list of users.
+If permission_repo is specified, the "permission" flag on each user will be present, reporting their access to that repo.

-        GET /users
+        GET /users?permission_repo=:id
         returns User[]
 2. Get details for a user

         GET /users/:username
         returns User
-3. Get list of repos visible to a user

-        GET /users/:username/repos
-        returns UserRepo[]
-4. Add/update repo permissions for a user
+3. Add/update repo permissions for a user

         PUT /users/:username/repos/:id/permissions/:permission
+        returns null, 204
-5. Remove all repo access for a user
+4. Remove all repo access for a user

         DELETE /users/:username/repos/:id
-6. Get list of repos
+        returns null, 204
+5. Get list of repos.
+If permission_user is specified, the "permission" flag on each repo will be present, reporting the access available for that user.

         GET /repos
         returns Repo[]
-7. Get details for a repo
+6. Get details for a repo

         GET /repos/:id
         returns Repo
-8. Get list of users that have access to repo

-        GET /repos/:id/users
-        returns RepoUser[]
-9. Add/update user permissions for a repo
+7. Add/update user permissions for a repo

         PUT /repos/:id/users/:username/permissions/:permission
+        returns null, 204
-10. Remove all user access to a repo
+8. Remove all user access to a repo

         DELETE /repos/:id/users/:username
+        returns null, 204

-Note that 4/9 and 5/10 are effectively aliases to each other, suitable for different views.
+Note that 3/7 and 4/8 are effectively aliases to each other, suitable for different views.

 Also note that some PUT operations have no body, as the URL contains sufficient data.
 See [GitHub documentation](https://developer.github.com/v3/#http-verbs).